MindscapeHQ/raygun4maui/README.md

 Raygun's Crash Reporting provider for .NET MAUI

 ## Version 1.1.0
-This provider currently supports all Crash Reporting features that are supported by [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) aswell as ILogger logging.
+This provider currently supports all Crash Reporting features that are supported by [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) as well as ILogger logging.

 ---